KaiYan289/RLpapersnote/README.md

 3) Replay buffers and early stopping can be used to mitigate the effects of overfitting. nonstationarities in both distributions and target values, when isolated, do not cause significant stability issues.
 Instead, other factors such as sampling error and function approximation appear to have more significant effects on performance.

 The paper proposes a better sampling method：Adversarial Feature Matching.

+* *Meta-World: A Benchmark and Evaluation for Multi-Task and Meta Reinforcement Learning* A benchmark for meta-RL and multi-task RL.
+There are 50 tasks of manipulating the robotic arms, such as opening the door or manipulating a ball; in meta-training scenario, 45 tasks are used for training and 5 for evaluation.

 # Game Theory